SoA-UET/frontend-customer-web/docs/services/core/S01_Consultation_Service.md

 2. S01 updates the corresponding conversation
     record in its database with the new summary.

+### Subthread Flow 3: Message Emotion Update

+This is asynchronous and must be done in a separate thread, without waiting for it to complete before returning the AI-generated response to the customer, or doing anything else.

+1. S19 returns the message emotion update to S01 via A36.

+2. S01 updates the corresponding message
+    record in its database with the new emotion.

 ### Flow 2: AI Agent Handling (Voice Call)

 This corresponds to UC-03 where the AI Agent